Data Types in Python

 Common Data Types in Python

-An integer (int) is used to store whole numbers without decimals.
-It is commonly used for age, marks, counting, and quantities.
+An integer (int) is a data type used to store whole numbers without decimals.

 Examples: 10, 25, 100